Hugh Hopper: With Soft Machine (1968–1973)

 Hopper's role with Soft Machine was initially as the group's road manager, but he already composed for their first album The Soft Machine and played bass on one of its tracks.
 In 1969 he was recruited to be the group's bassist for their second album, Volume Two and, with Mike Ratledge and Robert Wyatt, he took part in a recording session for a solo album of Syd Barrett's (formerly of Pink Floyd, with whom the early Soft Machine had regularly gigged).
 Hopper continued with Soft Machine, playing bass and contributing numerous compositions until 1973.
-During his tenure the group evolved from a psychedelic pop group to an instrumental jazz-rock fusion band.
+During his tenure the group evolved from a psychedelic rock group to an instrumental jazz-rock fusion band.
 In 1972, shortly before leaving Soft Machine, he recorded the first record under his own name, 1984 (named after George Orwell's novel Nineteen Eighty-Four).
 This was a decidedly non-commercial record featuring lengthy solo pieces using tape loops as well as shorter pieces with a group.
 Hopper later reminisced about the record, "I don't think a lot of it was very successful, but I remember sitting for about three or four hours at Advision trying to record the sound of a mosquito so that I could use that as a bit of a loop."